 MoCRA is an acronym for the “Modernization of Cosmetics Regulation Act of 2022”.
 It was signed into law in late December, 2022 as part of the Consolidated Appropriations Act of 2023 and is scheduled to take effect on December 29, 2023.

-What does the MoCRA Law Do?
+What does the MoCRA Cosmetics Law Do?

-FDA regulates cosmetics under the Federal Food, Drug, and Cosmetics Act (FDCA) of 1938.
-MoCRA gives FDA significant new authorities and represents the first major cosmetics amendment to the FDCA since it was enacted.
+The FDA regulates cosmetics under the Federal Food, Drug, and Cosmetics Act (FDCA) of 1938.
+MoCRA gives the FDA significant new authorities and represents the first major cosmetics amendment to the FDCA since it was enacted.

 In many respects, the FDA MoCRA cosmetics act makes mandatory areas that were not practiced by the U.S. cosmetic industry and those that the FDA had previously considered voluntary, such as facility and product registration and adhering to Good Manufacturing Practices (GMPs).
 The goal of MoCRA is to safeguard public health through tighter regulations on cosmetics manufacturers and processors.